dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 FLASK_RUN_PORT=5002 python application.py
 ```

-Now you can use the agent with prompts like below:
+Now you can interact with the agent using prompts like the following:

 ![demo-01.png](assets/demo-01.png)

-Which will result in the following response:
+This will produce the following response:

 ![demo-02.png](assets/demo-02.png)

-## Running the Agent on AWS
+### Running the Agent on AWS

-To run the agent on AWS, backing Microservices need to be deployed to AWS Elastic Beanstalk,
+To run the agent on AWS, the backing microservices need to be deployed to AWS Elastic Beanstalk first, and then the
-and then the agent needs to be deployed to Bedrock AgentCore.
+agent can be deployed to Bedrock AgentCore.

-Backing Microservices are deployed using EB CLI.
-To simplify the deployment, I have created a script like below:
+The backing microservices are deployed using the EB CLI.
+To simplify deployment, I created a script like the one below:

 ```bash
 #!/bin/bash